Xomega-Net/Xomega.Docs/docs/generators/docs/sqlxml.md

 ### Common configurations

-You can have multiple configurations of this generator to create multiple types of DB data driven reports with using different SQL queries for the data, different document templates and generator's parameters.
+You can have multiple configurations of this generator to create multiple types of DB data-driven reports using different SQL queries for the data, different document templates, and the generator's parameters.

 ## How to use the generator